Murder of Jiansheng Chen

 2017 shooting in Chesapeake, Virginia, U.S.

 The River Walk clubhouse in Chesapeake, Virginia.
 Chen was shot at the clubhouse's parking lot driveway entrance.

-Jiansheng Chen, a 60-year-old grandfather, was shot dead by a security guard in Chesapeake, Virginia, on the night of January 26, 2017.
-He was a Chinese immigrant and spoke little English.
-Chen was playing the augmented reality mobile game, Pokémon Go, in a minivan at the community clubhouse's parking lot when the security guard, Johnathan Cromwell, fired 10 shots, of which five hit Chen.
+On the night of January 26, 2017, Jiansheng Chen, a 60-year-old grandfather, was shot dead by a security guard in Chesapeake, Virginia.
+Chen, a Chinese immigrant, had been playing the augmented reality mobile game, Pokémon Go, in a minivan at the community clubhouse's parking lot when the security guard, 21-year-old Johnathan Cromwell, fired 10 shots, of which five hit Chen.

 On February 16, 2017, Cromwell was charged with second-degree murder and was sentenced to 30 years in prison on June 24, 2019.

+Background

+Chen was born in Guantou, part of Lianjiang County, Fujian.
+He dropped out of sixth grade at 14 to work as a miner.
+Around 1989, he immigrated to the United States to work as a cook in New York, later opening his own restaurant in the Hampton Roads metropolitan area of Virginia.
+Chen later brought over several relatives by paying for their green card fees.

+Cromwell was employed by Citywide Protective Services.
+Prior to the shooting, he had expelled one of Chen's roommates from the club's premises and it was alleged that Cromwell had been stalking Chen in the past.